feranto/WhatTheHack-Student/README.md

     - whatthehackmsft/content-web:v2
     - whatthehackmsft/content-api:v2
 - Perform a rolling update of the Web app on your cluster to the new version two of content-web
-  -  You&#39;ll be doing this from the command-line with a kubectl command (remember, Kubernetes docs are your friend!)
+  -  You'll be doing this from the command-line with a kubectl command (remember, Kubernetes docs are your friend!)
   -  In the Kubernetes dashboard on the Pods page, you should be able to see new pods with the new version come online and the old pods terminate
     - You can also do this by listing the pods with kubectl.
-  -  At the same time, hit the front page to see when you&#39;re on the new version by refreshing constantly until you see the conference dates updated to 2019.
+  -  At the same time, hit the front page to see when you're on the new version by refreshing constantly until you see the conference dates updated to 2019.
 - Now roll back this update.
   -  Again, this is done from the command-line using a (different) kubectl command.
   -  Confirm that we are back to the original version of the app by checking that the conference dates are back to 2017.
 - Perform the update again, this time using the blue/green deployment methodology.
   -  You will need a separate deployment file using different tags.
-  -  Cut over is done by modifying the app&#39;s service to point to this new deployment.
+  -  Cut over is done by modifying the app's service to point to this new deployment.

 # Challenge Set 7: Storage

 ### Challenges:

 - Make sure that you are using the latest version of the Fabmedical container images:
-  - ** whatthehackmsft ****/content-api:v2**
+  - **whatthehackmsft/content-api:v2**
-  - ** whatthehackmsft ****/content-web:v2**
+  - **whatthehackmsft/content-web:v2**
 - Destroy the previous MongoDB pod created in the Challenge Set 6.
 - In this challenge you will provision the MongoDB pod with a persisted disk volume.
 - Create two Azure data disks (one for the MongoDB configuration and another one for data)